 Analyzing the relationship between inequality and informality is challenging due to an influential third factor: the official economy.
 Omitting the different causal mechanisms between these three variables may inhibit effective policy making.
 The informal economy can provide sources of income and opportunities to accumulate human capital for marginalized workers.
 For transition and emerging countries, this means that informality-reducing policies based only on tax reduction and enhanced enforcement of tax and regulatory rules may lead to disappointing economic outcomes, such as increased inequality, and higher rates of long-term unemployment.

-Over the past two decades, empirical research has largely supported the hypothesis that income inequality and informality are positively correlated.
-This evidence also shows that various causal mechanisms may operate in both directions.
+Over the past two decades, empirical research has investigated the relationship between income inequality and informality.
+These analyses have shown that various causal mechanisms may operate in both directions.
 Inequality and informality, and the links between the two, are important to society because they affect economic growth and the quality of institutions.
-The composition of the informal economy (i.e. informal sector, illegal and underground production) affects the consequences of inequality on informality, and vice versa; in turn, this relationship influences the design and effects of public policy.
+The composition of the informal economy (i.e. underground and informal sector production) affects the consequences of inequality on informality, and vice versa; in turn, this relationship influences the design and effects of public policy.
 For transition and emerging countries, where the informal sector is expected to be predominant compared to underground production, uncompromising policy measures intended to reduce informality by increasing enforcement may have largely detrimental effects (e.g. increase inequality and decrease overall economic growth).

 Discussion of pros and cons